uday0103/Fake_News_detection/README.md

 3. The system sends the content to our **ML-powered Flask API**.
 4. You'll instantly see a result: ✅ **Real** or ❌ **Fake**.

-> Powered by a trained Machine Learning model using real-world datasets and enhanced with NLP for news verification.

 ---